wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-overview.md

 ## Email Connector documentation

-* **[Jira Connector Example](jira-connector-example.md)**: This example explains how to use the Jira Connector to send an email and retrieve the same.
+* **[Jira Connector Example](jira-connector-example.md)**: This example explains how to use the Jira Connector to create new issues and to get existing issues from Jira.

 * **[Jira Connector Reference](jira-connector-config.md)**: This documentation provides a reference guide for the Jira Connector.